Dr Andreas Pantazatos, BA, MA, PhD

 History of Philosophy

-I am currently co-supervising three PhD students on the ethics of cultural heritage, business ethics and normative ethics.
+I am currently co-supervising three PhD students on the ethics of cultural heritage and professional ethics, business ethics and normative ethics.

 - Aesthetics, Ethics and Politics